watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 On the right side of the screen you must give it a name, which must be unique.
 Then click 'Create'.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
 When finished click on the URL, which opens up your Node-RED application.

+###Adding Watson services to the Node-RED application in Bluemix

 You can do this part later, but for the labs you need to add the (Watson) services to your application.
-If a service is not added you to the Node-RED application, you can get an error or a node is asking for credentials depending on the type of node.
-Go to Bluemix and open the dashboard and click on your application, then click on 'Add a Service or API'.
+If a service is not added to the Node-RED application, you can get an error or a node is asking for credentials depending on the type of node.

+Go to Bluemix and open the dashboard and click on your Node-RED application, then click on 'Add a Service or API'.
 In the screen that follows select the service you want to use, and finally click on 'Use'.
 Wait for a moment to restart the application.

 When the application is started you can click on the URL to open Node-RED.

 ###Creating your first flow